openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/custom_networks.rst

     IP range list, e.g. ``[{'start':'10.0.0.4', 'end':'10.0.0.250'}]``
    gateway_ip
     gateway for the network
+   vlan  (supported in Queens and later)
+    Vlan ID for this network.

    Other options are supported, see the documentation in the default network_data.yaml_ for details.